alexkahn/learnyoujavascript/lyjs.md

 ### Arrays

-Arrays are a simple way to combine some of our primitive types into 'lists.'
+Arrays are a simple way to combine our data into 'lists.'
 Arrays are created like so:

 ```js
 var a = [1,2,3,4];